 The Long-Term Solution to Tooth Loss

 Out of all the oral problems a person can face in their lifetime, tooth loss is considered to be one of the most devastating.
 After all, it affects not only your self-image, but your oral health as well.
 Patients who leave gaps in their smile untreated for too long experience a higher risk of periodontal disease and additional tooth loss, and even simple activities like eating and talking can become more difficult.
-In fact, tooth loss is one of the leading reasons people of advancing years experience malnutrition; because they are missing teeth, they are unable to eat the foods that are an important part of a healthy diet.
+In fact, tooth loss is one of the leading reasons why older individuals experience malnutrition.
+Since they are missing teeth, they are unable to eat the foods that are an important part of a healthy diet.

 What are Dental Implants?

 Dental implants in South Daytona consist of two crucial components.
 There’s the personalized crown, which is the visible portion of the tooth.
 Keep in mind that most tooth replacement options only provide this component to patients.
 For example, fixed bridges and partial/full dentures only rest on top of your gums and do not go any further.

 In contrast, dental implants take your treatment a step further by also offering a small, titanium post that serves as your missing tooth’s new root.
 When your natural tooth dies, you lose that original root as well, and the jawbone begins to deteriorate.
 As this happens, your facial appearance may begin to alter and give you a more haggard and older look.
 Dental implants effectively solve this problem by providing a replacement that helps keep the structure of your face full and properly functioning.

 When you’re making a big decision like whether or not to move forward with a dental implant- supported tooth replacement plan, it’s important to understand what makes these treatment options worth the investment.
 Some of the many benefits of tooth replacement using dental implants include the following: